We have a range of items that are popular that you may be interested in

 Probably one of my favourite objects (if curators are allowed favourites) is this tiny glass ‘jar’, just 18 millimetres high.
 This was excavated from a Romano-British villa site in what is now Keston, in Bromley.
 What is remarkable about this miniscule glass object is that it is still intact and wasn’t destroyed by a troweling archaeologist when it was dug from the ground almost 50 years ago!
 The tiny two-handed jar was discovered alongside skeletal remains, both excavated from a rectangular tomb near the villa.

 This object was deposited at the bottom of a small cut, which presumably once held an equally small coffin.
 It may have been originally placed with the burial of a child.
-The vessel is highly unusual, and it has been suggested that this miniaturised object may have functioned as a lacrimosa or ‘tear catcher’.
-These were used to catch the tears of a mourner, perhaps a weeping parent, before being buried alongside the deceased.
-If we do interpret it as such then it has to be one of the most emotionally charged objects we have in our collection at the Archaeological Archive.
+The vessel is highly unusual.
+It is thought to be a tiny flask that could have held perfumed oil, for sprinkling over the body during the funeral rites.
+In the past, such vessels have also been interpreted as lacrimosae or ‘tear catchers’.
+The idea being that they were used to catch the tears of a mourner, perhaps a weeping parent, before being buried alongside the deceased.
+However, it is now thought more likely that these small bottles or flasks were used for oils, or perfumes.
+The tiny size of this example is perhaps a reflection of the smaIl child it was buried with, and it has to be one of the most emotionally charged objects we have in our collection at the Archaeological Archive.

 Increasing slightly in size from 18mm to 30mm, our next object is a little less unusual, but no less special.
 Miniature axes such as this are not uncommon finds across the Western Roman Empire, with a handful known from London.
 Archaeologists normally describe them as ‘votive’, meaning that they were sacred objects, perhaps left as a ritual offering for the gods.
 This description depends on the archaeological context where the object was discovered.
 Excavated at Lefevre road over 40 years ago, our axe may have been associated with the cemetery discovered there, but the records are unclear.
 The exact purpose of these minute axes is an ongoing debate, but they could well have functioned as a symbol of authority or maybe even be connected to the more ancient Celtic beliefs around sacrifice.